openshift-labs/starter-guides/README.md

 ### Deploying on Red Hat Product Demo System
 Upon logging into RHPDS, highlight the **Services** sidebar, and select the **Catalogs** menu.
 The workshop is found in the catalog under the **Workshops** folder and is named **OCP4 - Getting Started Workshop**.

-Once the cluster is deployed, which may take up to 75 minutes, follow the directions in the [Running the Workshop](#running-the-workshop) section to begin the workshop itself.
+Follow the directions in the [Running the Workshop](#running-the-workshop) section to begin the workshop itself.

 **Note:** It will take up to 75 minutes to deploy the OCP4 cluster via RHPDS.